Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

 It is important to also note the assumptions made by our study and how future work in AI and AL can help overcome its limitations.
 First, tolerance curves assume that plasticity comes at a cost, an assumption that is often questioned in natural systems; we believe that studies with artificial systems can reveal whether such costs indeed arise.
 Second, our model does not capture the mechanism of species co-adaptation \cite{sole_revisiting_2022} and can therefore not offer insights on how the dynamics of arms races are influenced by resource availability, as proposed by the Red Queen hypothesis \cite{doi:https://doi.org/10.1038/npg.els.0001667}.
 Then, our model assumes that there are no constraints on plasticity; we believe that studies with a more complex genotype to phenotype mapping that employ different adaptation mechanisms to ensure plasticity can reveal mechanism-specific limits that will extent the conclusions reached in this work.
-Finally, we believe that progress in open-endedness requires a better understanding of niching in recent simulation environments employed by the deep reinforcement learning community \cite{suarez_neural_2019,pmlr-v97-cobbe19a,nisioti:hal-03446961}, as environmental properties, such as the number of niches and smoothness, play a key role in adaptability.
+From an evaluation perspective, we have limited ourselves to measuring easily quantifiable properties of the genome and behavior space, such as adaptability and diversity, that have been linked to open-endedness \cite{pugh_quality_2016}.
+As a next step we plan to investigate direct measures of open-endedness \cite{Dolson2019TheMT}.
+Finally, we believe that progress in open-endedness requires a better understanding of niching in recent simulation environments employed by the deep reinforcement learning community \cite{suarez_neural_2019,pmlr-v97-cobbe19a,nisioti:hal-03446961}.

-Finally, as recently suggested by a conceptual framework for modeling open-ended skill acquisition in both artificial and natural systems \cite{nisioti:hal-03446961}, the effect of environmental variability on adaptation mechanisms is only part of the overall picture.
-To understand the impressive complexity of the human ecological niche, we need to also take into account multi-agent dynamics and culture, which modulate the processes of selection and niche construction \cite{eppe:hal-03120583,nisioti:hal-03446961}.
-We believe that exploring these links in multi-agent reinforcement learning simulations environments that take sociality into account \cite{DBLP:journals/corr/abs-2104-13207} will further improve our understanding of adaptation mechanisms.
+Finally, as suggested by a conceptual framework for modeling open-ended skill acquisition in artificial and natural systems \cite{nisioti:hal-03446961}, the effect of environmental variability on adaptation mechanisms is only part of the overall picture.
+To understand the complexity of the human ecological niche, we need to take into account multi-agent dynamics and culture, which modulate the processes of selection and niche construction \cite{eppe:hal-03120583,nisioti:hal-03446961}.
+We believe that exploring these links in social-centric multi-agent reinforcement learning environments \cite{DBLP:journals/corr/abs-2104-13207} will further improve our understanding of adaptability.